Penguin4Games/website/README.md

 ## Changelog

-v1.0.0 - Website works, no games are working so far.
-Not ready for use yet.
+v1.0.0-SNAPSHOT - Website works, no games are working so far.
+Not ready for use yet. v1.0.0 - Initial release